cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-05-04_05-00-00_cli-references-en.md

 ---
 ## CLI Reference

-The Cardano command line interface (CLI) provides a collection of tools for key generation, transaction construction, certificate creation and other important tasks.
+The Cardano command line interface (CLI) provides a collection of tools for key generation, transaction construction, certificate creation, and other important tasks.
 It is organized in a hierarchy of subcommands, and each level comes with its own built-in documentation of command syntax and options.

-This section provides a reference of the core `cardano-cli shelley` commands and their associated sub commands:
+This section provides a reference of the core `cardano-cli` commands and their associated sub commands:

-*cardano-cli shelley*
+*cardano-cli*

-The set of `cardano-cli shelley` commands include:
+The set of top level `cardano-cli` commands include:
-* `address`: Shelley payment address commands
+* `address`: Payment address commands
-* `stake-address`: Shelley stake address commands
+* `stake-address`: Stake address commands
-* `transaction`: Shelley transaction commands
+* `transaction`: Transaction commands
-* `node`: Shelley node operation commands
+* `node`: Node operation commands
-* `stake-pool`: Shelley stake pool commands
+* `stake-pool`: Stake pool commands
-* `query`: Shelley node query commands.
+* `query`: Node query commands.
 This queries the local node whose Unix domain socket is obtained from the CARDANO_NODE_SOCKET-PATH environment variable.
-* `block`: Shelley block commands
+* `block`: block commands
-* `system`: Shelley system commands
+* `system`: system commands
-* `genesis`: Shelley genesis block commands
+* `genesis`: Genesis block commands
-* `text-view`: commands for dealing with Shelley text view files that are stored on disk such as transactions or addresses
+* `governance`: Governance commands
-* `governance`: Shelley governance commands
+* `text-view`: Commands for dealing with Shelley TextView files.
+Transactions and addresses are stored on disk such as TextView files.

-*cardano-cli shelley address*
+*cardano-cli address*

 The `address` command contains the following sub commands:
 * `key-gen`: creates a single address key pair
 * `key-hash`: prints the hash of an address to stdout